-Can I Get LASIK With Dry Eye?in Boston, MA
+Can I Get LASIK With Dry Eye in Boston?in Boston, MA

 If you have chronic dry eye, there may be extra considerations involved when deciding whether or not to pursue eye surgery.
 However, having dry eye shouldn’t prevent you from moving ahead with eye surgery, even an elective surgery like LASIK.